-3 CAA - Airport statistics 2011
+&lt;sup>3 CAA - Airport statistics 2011

+- 20. It should be noted that currently (2011) almost all freight moving through Cardiff is on freight-only flights (366 out of 377 tonnes).
+It is this sector that accounts for the change between 2010 and 2011.
+Cardiff Airport's owners and TNT (the freight operator who previously operated out of Cardiff), will be best placed to explain the changes since 2007.
 However the period since then has seen global pressure on air freight volumes.
 As this is an expensive mode for moving goods it is highly susceptible to changes in the wider economy.
-Falling volumes may have relived pressure at alternative airports, as well as reducing the total amount needing to move.

-21. The bulk of Welsh airfreight then is likely to travel down the M4 motorway and leave or arrive via Heathrow.
+Falling volumes may have relieved pressure at alternative airports, as well as reducing the total amount needing to move. - 21.
+The bulk of Welsh airfreight then is likely to travel down the M4 motorway and leave or arrive via Heathrow.
 It may also be making use of major continental hubs such as Paris, Amsterdam and Frankfurt.
 Cardiff is not an obvious choice for airfreight customers given its limited (in global terms) economic catchment area combined with relatively easy access to the London airports.
+This reinforces the importance of the M4 as a strategic corridor for freight, and the importance to both the Westminster and the Welsh Governments of ensuring the efficiency of this vital trade route.